iamnadhu/iamnadhu/README.md

 # Hi, I am Nadhu...
-#### Software Engineer | Mobile Application Developer | Future Entrepreneur
+### Software Engineer | Mobile Application Developer | Future Entrepreneur

 ## About Me
 Experienced 'Software Engineer' with a demonstrated history of working in the 'Mobile Application Development'.
-Skilled in 'Mobile Application Development' such as 'iOS', 'Flutter', 'React Native' and 'Android'.
-Strong engineering professional with a 'Master’s Degree' focused on 'MCA' from 'Mahatma Gandhi University'.
+Skilled in 'Mobile Application Development' using various technologies / platforms such as 'iOS', 'Flutter', 'React Native' and 'Android'.

+- Experience in Analysis, Designing, Developing, Testing, Debugging and Publishing mobile application to App Store / Play Store.
+- Over 4+ years of experience in 'Mobile Application Development'.
+- Strong skills in troubleshooting and problem solving.
+- Strong engineering professional with an 'Undergraduate Degree (UG) - Bachelor of Computer Application (BCA)' as well as 'Postgraduate Degree (PG) - Master of Computer Applications (MCA)' from 'Mahatma Gandhi University (MGU), Kerala, India'.

 ## My Status